16th January, 2020

 - Consider who may qualify as a worker and review current contracts in place with workers to ensure they meet the new requirements;

-- Consider putting in place procedures as part of the recruitment process to ensure documentation is issued on or before the first day of work.
+- Consider putting in place procedures as part of the recruitment process to ensure documentation is issued before the first day of work and make it a condition of the offer that the individual sign and return the contract.

-If you require any help with Written Statements or any other Employment related matter please do not hesitate to contact our Claire Brook.
+If you require any help with Written Statements or any other Employment related matter please do not hesitate to contact our Claire Brook at [email protected] or by direct dial to 01244 405 575.

 You might also be interested in...